goatcorp/faq/steamdeck.md

 If you are using a Steamdeck or are unable to install a secrets manager, you can run XIVLauncher with `XL_SECRET_PROVIDER=file` to store your credentials insecurely via a file.
 This will be done for you if you are using the compatibility tool on Steamdeck or with Flatpak Steam.

 ### Q: An Internal Dalamud error has occurred!
 This can have several causes, but is usually caused by a broken wine prefix or by using an unpatched wine build.
 Go into the **Troubleshooting** tab in settings, and press the **Clear Prefix** button.
-If that doesn't work, try enabling the **Hack: Fix libicuuc Dalamud error".
+If that doesn't work, try enabling the **Hack: Fix libicuuc Dalamud error**.
 If that fails as well, try going into the **Wine** tab and changing to Legacy or Stable (you may have to clear the prefix again).

 [Return to the top](#xivlauncher-linux-installation-guide)
 <a href="{{ site.github.baseurl }}/">Return to the main FAQ</a>